sukaiagenji/MarinaBot/README.md

 TODO: Explain AI setup through PandoraBots.

 #PSO2 EQ Alerts Status
-As of now, MarinaBot will auto-alert for any PSO2 EQs, but won't do her other commands, such as `!checkeq`, `!previouseq`, or `!currenteq`.
+As of now, MarinaBot will auto-alert for any PSO2 EQs and `!checkeq`, but won't do her other 2 commands `!previouseq`, or `!currenteq`.
 I also hope to include a calendar function for scheduled EQs, but that may be a little much for MarinaBot right now.

 #Marina's Future
 There's a LOT of functionality that I'm leaving out right now, such as the Google Image plugin, Wikipedia plugin, and others.
 I hope to add a few more items to settings.json and include the plugins, with an ability to disable them. ~~I'll also be adding back the ability to add commands on the fly, including full functionality.
 If you look at the commands.js file, you'll see what I mean.~~ SIMPLE PINGPONG COMMAND ADDITION FUNCTIONS ADDED BACK!!! ~~I also intend to add admin and superuser files so that only certain people can run certain commands.
 As of now, so long as MarinaBot has the ability, anyone, and I mean ANYONE, can add or delete a channel.
 Not good.~~ FIXED!!!
 Expect more fun things tomorrow!!!